Non-binary: Terms and definitions

 The term transgender often includes those who are genderqueer or non-binary, reflecting a broad spectrum of gender diversity.
 This inclusive usage dates back to at least 1992, with significant contributions from figures such as Leslie Feinberg and Kate Bornstein, who emphasized the shared experiences of "gender outlaws."

 Other related umbrella terms include gender nonconforming, gender expansive, and gender diverse.
 Gender nonconforming usually refers to those whose gender expression does not match masculine or feminine gender norms, but it has been alternately used in some contexts (particularly prior to the widespread use of non-binary) to refer to people whose gender identities do not match binary gender norms.
 Some US organizations such as the Human Rights Campaign and Gender Spectrum use gender expansive to denote a broader range of gender identities and expressions than those typically associated with the binary gender system.
 Many organizations in Australia and the UK use gender diverse to refer to people who "[do] not conform to their society's norms or values when it comes to their gendered physicality, gendered identity, gender expression or combination of those factors."

 The term enby, derived from the English pronunciation of the acronym NB for non-binary, is also sometimes used.

+Enbian refers to attraction and relationship between non-binary people, while diamoric is attraction and relationship involving at least one non-binary individual.

 Additionally, being non-binary is associated with gender ambiguity.
 Androgyny (also androgyne) is often used to describe a blend of socially defined masculine and feminine traits.
-However, not all non-binary individuals are androgynous; some identify with traditionally masculine or feminine traits, use alternative descriptors such as masculine woman or feminine man, or experience or express themselves in ways that fluidly change from feminine to masculine at different times.
+However, not all non-binary individuals are androgynous; some identify with traditionally masculine or feminine traits, use alternative descriptors such as masculine woman or feminine man, or experience or express themselves in ways that fluidly change between feminine and masculine at different times.

 Being non-binary is also not the same as being intersex.
 Most intersex people identify as either men or women, although some identify as only non-binary, some identify as non-binary and genderfluid, while others identify as non-binary men or non-binary women.
 A national UK survey conducted in 2017 found that, of 1,980 intersex respondents, 38% identified as women, 32% as men, and 25% as non-binary.